Search

 The input string can contain nested brackets which must adhere to a Last-In, First-Out ordering (i.e. if our input string is {[, then the closing ] must come before before the closing }).
 For this reason, our solution will use a stack.

 The solution iterates through the string.
-Whenever it encounters an opening bracket, the bracket is popped onto the stack.
+Whenever it encounters an opening bracket, the bracket is pushed onto the stack.
 When it encounters a closing bracket, we check to see if it is the corresponding closing bracket for the opening bracket at the top of the stack.
 If it is, we pop from the stack (because we have found a matching parantheses) and continue iterating.
 If it isn't, the string is invalid, and we return False.

 The string is valid if the stack is empty after iterating through the string.